threefoldtech/zos/docs/upgrade/readme.md

 0-OS is meant to be a black box no one can access.
 While this provide some nice security features it also makes it harder to manage.
 Specially when it comes to update/upgrade.

 Hence, zos only trust few sources for upgrade packages.
-When the node boots up it checks the sources for the latest release and make sure all the local binaries are uptodate before continuing the booting.
+When the node boots up it checks the sources for the latest release and make sure all the local binaries are up-to-date before continuing the booting.
 The flist source must be rock-solid secured, that's another topic for different documentation.

 The run mode defines which flist the node is going to use to boot.
 Run mode can be specified by passing `runmode=<mode>` to the kernel boot params.
 Currently we have those different run modes.